zicht/logger/README.md

 ## Logger

-This a simple multi channel logger than register different channels and processors similar as monolog (php).
+This is a logger lib that can log to multiple channels and defined multiple handlers and processors for output and processing the records.

-Each channel can be bind to a channel(s), excluded or write to all handlers.

 ```
 logger := logger.NewLogger(
     "main",
     handlers.NewWriterHandler(
-        "main_handler", o
         s.Stdout,
         logger.INFO,
         logger.ChannelName("redis"),